BletchleyTech/Queue.js/README.md

 The Queue class takes advantage of the new private class properties/methods JavaScript feature introduced in ES2022.
 This means that once the Queue is initialized, it will not be able to be changed except by the class' own methods.

+---

+***Version 2.0.0 Update***

+*For version 2.0.0, the Queue data structure was defined to only accept one data type within itself to enforce data consistency.
+This was done to prevent the Queue from being used to store mixed data types.*

+---

 #### **Constructor**

 The Queue class has a constructor that takes either one or no arguments.